elementor/elementor/docs/modules/nested-elements/index.md

 * **Link to the actual file** - [component.js](../../../modules/nested-elements/assets/js/editor/component.js)
 * **Description** - The component does two things:
     - Registers `nested-elements/nested-repeater` component.
-    - Have the method 'isWidgetSupportNesting' that returns true if the widget supports nesting.
+    - Have the method `isWidgetSupportNesting` that returns true if the widget supports nesting.

 ## `assets/js/editor/index.js`
 ### The first file that loaded for the editor javascript.
 * **Link to the actual file** - [index.js](../../../modules/nested-elements/assets/js/editor/index.js)
-* **Description** - Loads the editor module, and tells when its loaded, since the other dependant modules are depends on __Nested Elements__ module.
+* **Description** - Loads the editor module, and tells when its loaded, since the dependant modules are that depends on __Nested Elements__ module, need to know when its loaded and avilable.
     - Import the editor(`editor.js`) module.
     - Save the import promise in the global variable(`elementor.modules.nestedElements`).
     - After loading replace the promise with the actual loaded file.